Lastraeus/pp2-cians-ci-grade-calculator/README.md

 Two warnings were found:
 38  Do not use 'new' for side effects.
-187 Do not use 'new' for side effects
+187 Do not use 'new' for side effects.

 These relate to the use of Constructors in a forEach function to add unique click/select listeners to each randomiser button/selector option, to enable the live updating functionality of specific grades.
 Since these objects just need to be initialized once to complete the unique ID setup process, it was deemed unnecessary by the developer to create a system to save each new instance as a separate variable before passing it to the overarching forEach function in readTableGradeAfterChange() and initializeRandomButtons().
 The developer believes this would have led to unnecessary complexity.